openwrt/firmware-selector-openwrt-org/README.md

 Configure with [config.js](www/config.js).

-## Attended Sysupgrade Support

-This firmware selector can speak to a [ASU server](https://github.com/aparcar/asu) to build custom images.
-To enable the feature, the `asu_url` option in the config.js needs to be set.

 ## Installation

 Place the `www/` folder somewhere web accessible.
 Then use the `collect.py` script to update `www/config.json` and write all device data into `www/data/`: